BGforgeNet/Fallout2-HQ-music/README.md

 AllowDShowSound=1
 ```

-- For **Wav**, no additional configuration required.
+- For **Wav**, no additional configuration is required.
-- For **WavPack**, you will need to install [WavPack](https://www.wavpack.com/downloads.html) DirectShow Filter.
+- For **WavPack**, you will need to install the [WavPack](https://www.wavpack.com/downloads.html) DirectShow Filter.
 - For **Flac**, you will need [flac](https://www.xiph.org/dshow/) codecs.

 ## Fallout 1

-You can't use HQ/Lossless in Fallout **1** directly.
-But you can use it in [Fallout1in2](https://github.com/rotators/Fo1in2).
+You can't use HQ/Lossless in Fallout **1** directly, but you can use it in [Fallout1in2](https://github.com/rotators/Fo1in2).
 The procedure is the same.

 ## Linux

 - Make sure to install `gstreamer-plugins-good`, with architecture matching `WINEARCH`.
-- For WavPack/Flac, also install corresponding packages.
+- For WavPack/Flac, also install the corresponding packages.